 For example, the following services and tools will not automatically trigger a sync:

 To sync these types of data changes, configure additional sync options.

-Smart services in portals: A sync will not occur when you use these smart services directly in a portal.
-To sync data changed by a portal, you’ll need to use a web API and an integration.
-Learn how.
+Smart service functions in portal interfaces: A sync will not occur when you use these smart service functions directly in a portal interface.
+To sync data changed by a portal, use

 Writing to a database using a data store entity: To use any of the smart services using a data store entity, you will need to create a custom data type (CDT) to write to the source.
 Depending on how your table data is structured in the CDT, the maximum number of rows that can be synced will vary: